FeifeiWang7/CSC791-DevOps/Milestone/M2-test+analysis/README.md

 #### The ability to reject a commit if it fails a minimum testing criteria and analysis criteria.

-Output if cannot pass the criteria
+Output if cannot pass the testing criteria

-Testing criteria

 	Check Commit Script start now
 	--------Running Istanbul